tejaswid/qmk_firmware/keyboards/handwired/ocopus/readme.md

 Keyboard Maintainer: [Sundara Tejaswi Digumarti](https://github.com/tejaswid)
 Hardware Supported: Hand wired, works with Arduino Pro Micro.
-Hardware Availability: write to me if you are interested.
+Hardware Availability: Write to me if you are interested.
 I only developed it as a hobby project.

 To build the firmware for this keyboard (after setting up your build environment):